bigdawgbank/ie-bank/docs/CloudArchitect.md

   - Component costs are optimized by selecting cost-effective options for each component.
 For example, using Azure Static Web Apps for the frontend minimizes hosting costs.

 - **CO:08.** Optimize environment costs.
 Align spending to prioritize preproduction, production, operations, and disaster recovery environments.
-  - Environment costs are optimized by aligning spending to prioritize preproduction, production, operations, and disaster recovery environments.
+  - Environment costs are optimized by aligning spending to prioritize development, Testing and production.
 This ensures that resources are allocated efficiently.

 - **CO:09.** Optimize flow costs.
 Align the cost of each flow with flow priority.
   - Flow costs are optimized by aligning the cost of each flow with its priority.
-This ensures that critical flows receive the necessary resources while minimizing costs for less critical flows.
+This ensures that critical flows receive the necessary resources while minimizing costs for less critical flows, for example, more of BigDawgBanks resources will be allocated to bettering the auth and transfer flows.

 - **CO:10.** Optimize data costs.
   - Data costs are optimized by implementing retention policies for logs and backups.
 This helps in managing storage costs effectively.